 Katja and Aaron woggling along

-The reflexes we work with
+Your baby's reflexes how we work with

 Babies have a complex set of reflexes which develop in the womb.
 Historically, the media have made much of something called the mammalian dive reflex — but this is a survival reflex when the face is submerged into ice-cold water, so you'll be pleased to hear it's not one we actually use!
 Instead, we take advantage of one main involuntary response: the laryngeal reflex (more commonly known as the gag reflex).
 When this reflex kicks in, a baby will instinctively hold its breath and avoid inhaling water in response to the sensation of feeling water on its face, nose, throat and voice box.
 But at Water Babies, we take it one step further...

-Learning to control their breathing
+Teaching your baby to control their breathing underwater

 Although we capitalise on babies’ ability to use their natural reflexes, through gradual progression and repetition we actually train our Water Babies to control their breathing before they go underwater.
 As you progress through the course you'll be amazed at how good your little one is at responding to both verbal and non-verbal cues.
 Ultimately they'll learn to hold breathe out whilst they're underwater, which we believe gives them real empowerment and a sense of being fully in control.
 It's also a great foundation in 'aquatic breathing', which is essential as they progress to be independent little swimmers.